-Senior Director, Programming and Acquisitions
+Vice President, Programming and Acquisitions

 McCollum was named director, programming & acquisitions, for LHN when it launched in 2011 and was promoted to senior director in 2015.
 Previously, she was director, programming and acquisitions, for ESPN overseeing management of NFL and golf across ESPN networks, platforms and businesses.
 Her charge included setting strategies to maximize ratings and revenue for NFL and golf content, manage relationships with internal and external partners and monitor financial goals.
-McCollum took on that role after three years of progressive responsibility in the programming department – associate manager, manager and senior manager – handling day-to-day duties for ESPN’s professional football, basketball, hockey and golf properties.
+McCollum took on that role after three years of progressive responsibility in the programming department – associate manager, manager and senior manager – handling day-to-day duties for ESPN’s NFL, NBA, NHL and golf properties (US Open, Masters, The Open Championship and Ryder Cup).
 In addition, she managed the network’s relationship with figure skating rights holders including rights negotiations with the International Skating Union and U.S. Figure Skating.

 McCollum joined ESPN from the NHL in 2004 where she had served as manager, TV production, since 2000.
 Prior to that, she worked for ESPN Regional in Charlotte, N.C., as clearance coordinator, and previously held a programming coordinator role at CBS Sports from 1996 to 1998.